-You are being asked to take part in a sub-study of the HPTN 083-1 research study that involves completing an interview.
-Joining this sub-study is voluntary.
-You may refuse to join, or you may withdraw your consent to be in this sub-study for any reason.
-Before you decide whether to join this sub-study we would like to explain the purpose of the interview, the risks and benefits to you and what is expected of you.
+You are being asked to take part in an interview as part of the research study listed above.
+Participating in this interview is voluntary.
+You may refuse to join, or you may withdraw your consent to be interviewed for any reason.
+Before you decide whether to take part in the interview, we would like to explain the purpose of the interview, the risks and benefits to you and what is expected of you.

-This consent form gives information about being in the sub-study.
-We will help you to understand the form and answer your questions before you sign this form.
-Once you understand the sub-study, and if you agree to take part, you will be asked to sign your name or make your mark on this form.
+This consent form gives information about taking part in the interview.
+We will help you to understand the form and answer your questions before you sign and date this form.
+Once you understand the details about taking part in the interview, and if you agree to take part, you will be asked to sign your name and date this form.
 You will be offered a copy of this form to keep.